Robust coherent phonon mode at GaP/Si(001) heterointerface: EXPERIMENTAL methods and data analyses

 One- and two-color pump-probe reflectivity measurements are performed in a near back-reflection geometry in ambient condition.
 Pump-photon energies used in the present study are smaller than the indirect band gap of GaP (2.26 eV) but comparable with or larger than that of Si (1.12 eV).
+The one-color measurements, whose details are described elsewhere \cite{Ishioka2022}, are performed in both slow-scan and fast-scan schemes.
+In the slow-scan experiments an output of a regenerative amplifier with 120 fs duration, 810 nm wavelength, and 100 kHz repetition rate is used as the light source.
+Pump-induced change in the reflectivity $\Delta R$ is measured as the time delay $t$ between the pump and probe pulses is varied step by step with a linear motor stage.
+In the fast scan experiments an output of a Ti:sapphire oscillator with 12-fs duration, 815-nm center wavelength and 80-MHz repetition rate is used as the light source. $\Delta R$ is averaged in a digital oscilloscope while $t$ is scanned continuously with a fast scan delay.
 The setup for the two-color measurements is similar to that employed in Ref.~\onlinecite{Mette2025}.
-An output of a non-collinear optical parametric amplifier with 720 to 920-nm center wavelength (1.35 to 1.72-eV photon energy), 30-fs duration and 100-kHz repetition rate is mainly used as pump, whereas the output of another optical parametric amplifier with 800-nm center wavelength (1.55 eV photon energy), 40-fs duration and 100-kHz repetition rate is used as probe.
-To cover the longer pump wavelength, an idler output of an optical parametric amplifier with 845 to 1220-nm center wavelength (1.02 to 1.47 eV photon energy), 50-fs duration and 100-kHz repetition rate is alternatively used as pump, whereas an output of a regenerative amplifier with 800-nm center wavelength, 50-fs duration and 100-kHz repetition rate is used as probe.
-The pump-induced change in the reflectivity $\Delta R$ is measured while the pump light is chopped at a frequency of $\sim$1 kHz for the lock-in detection and the time delay is scanned incrementally with a linear motor stage (slow scan).
-For the one-color measurements, an output of a Ti:sapphire oscillator with 12-fs duration, 815-nm center wavelength (1.52-eV photon energy) and 80-MHz repetition rate is used as the light source. $\Delta R$ is measured while the delay $t$ between the pump and probe pulses is scanned continuously with a fast scan delay.
-Details of the one-color measurements are described elsewhere \cite{Ishioka2022}.
+An output of a non-collinear optical parametric amplifier with 720 to 920-nm center wavelength (1.35 to 1.72-eV photon energy), 30-fs duration and 100-kHz repetition rate is mainly used as pump, whereas the output of another optical parametric amplifier with 800-nm center wavelength (1.55 eV photon energy), 40-fs duration and 100-kHz repetition rate is mainly used as probe. $\Delta R$ is measured while $t$ is scanned incrementally (slow scan).

-As-measured transient reflectivity signals $\Delta$R of the GaP/Si samples contain not only the contribution from the GaP/Si heterointerface and the GaP overlayer, $\Delta R_\text{int}$, but also that from the Si substrate in the vicinity of the interface, $\Delta R_\text{sub}$.
-We obtain the former contribution by subtracting the latter from the as-measured signal:
+As-measured transient reflectivity signals $\Delta R/R$ of the GaP/Si samples, whose example is shown with a dotted trace in Fig.~\ref{subtract}(a), contain the contribution from the Si substrate in the vicinity of the interface, $\Delta R_\text{sub}/R$, in addition to that from the GaP/Si heterointerface and the GaP overlayer, $\Delta R_\text{int}/R$.
+We can extract the latter contribution by subtracting the former from the as-measured signal \cite{Ishioka2022}: